-In Klaviyo, a flow is an automated workflow that is set in motion by a specific trigger and then includes one or more steps.
+In Klaviyo, a flow is an automated workflow that is set in motion by an initial trigger and then includes one or more steps.
 Flows can be built to send timely communications to recipients, or they can simply apply certain actions, like updating a specific field on a profile.

 This guide explains how contacts will move through a flow, including what happens if you update a flow by adding new steps or moving existing steps around.

 In mid-October 2018, we improved the way recipients dynamically move through flows.
-This guide reflects the new and improved current behavior.
+This guide reflects the new, current behavior.

 How Recipients Move Through a Flow

 When someone new enters a flow after qualifying based on the flow's trigger, they will immediately be scheduled for the first step in the series.

 This first step could be an action, like an email, or it could be a logic assessment, like a conditional split.

 - If there is no time delay before this first step, you will see the recipient quickly move through the step and be scheduled for the next step.

 - If you have a time delay before this first step, the recipient will remain in a Waiting area until the scheduled time arrives.
 The "scheduled" state for a recipient is the Waiting state.

 A recipient is only scheduled for one step in a flow at a time.